sabretus/jenkins-jobs/README.md

 # Jenkins API plugin
-Testing plugin to get "hello world" message from ERSTful API and display it during build.
+Testing plugin to get data from RESTful API and display it during build.

 ##
 Requirements: Maven version not less than 3.x, Java 8